Rock Around the Clock: Slow road to classic hit status

 As Gabler intended, "Rock Around the Clock" was first issued in May 1954 as a B-side to "Thirteen Women (and Only One Man in Town)".
 While the song did make the American Cashbox music charts (contrary to popular opinion that it was a flop), it was considered a commercial disappointment.
-It was not until 1955, when "Rock Around the Clock" was used under the opening credits of the film Blackboard Jungle, that the song truly took off.
+It was not until 1955, when "Rock Around the Clock" was used under the opening credits and four additional times in the film Blackboard Jungle, that the song truly took off.

 Many versions of the story behind how "Rock Around the Clock" was chosen for Blackboard Jungle circulated over the years.
 Recent research, however, reveals that the song was chosen from the collection of young Peter Ford, the son of Blackboard Jungle star Glenn Ford and dancer Eleanor Powell.
 The producers were looking for a song to represent the type of music the youth of 1955 were listening to.
 The elder Ford borrowed several records from his son, one of which was Haley's "Rock Around the Clock".
 In 2004, the song finished at #50 in AFI's 100 Years ...
 100 Songs survey of top tunes in American cinema.

 On July 9, 1955 "Rock Around the Clock" became the first rock and roll recording to hit the top of Billboards Pop charts, a feat it repeated on charts around the world.
 The song stayed at this place for eight weeks.
 The record was also no.1 for seven weeks on the Cashbox pop singles chart in 1955.
 The Bill Haley version also hit number three on the R&B charts.
 Billboard ranked it as the No. 2 song for 1955, behind Perez Prado's "Cherry Pink (and Apple Blossom White)".

 In the UK, Haley's "Rock Around the Clock" was released on Brunswick Records (and Germany as well), reaching number 17 on the UK Singles Chart in January 1955, four months before it first entered the US pop charts.
 The song re-entered the UK chart to reach number one in November 1955 for three weeks, and after a three-week break returned there for a further two weeks in January 1956.
 It re-entered the charts again in September 1956, reaching number 5.
 The song was re-issued in 1968, when it made number 20, and again in 1974, when it reached number 12.
 The song's original release saw it become the UK's first million selling single and it went on to sell over 1.4 million copies in total.